Starting from Scratch? Essential EcoVadis Policies & How to Create Them Quickly

 📌 Quick Tip

-Make your Code of Conduct a living document.
+Make your Code of Conduct a loving document.
 Integrate it directly into your supplier onboarding process and contracts.
-A signed code that is actively managed is strong evidence for EcoVadis, and a good document to pair with a future Sustainable Procurement Policy.
+To show active management to EcoVadis, include a measurable (SMART) target.

 - Use a Standard Structure: For each policy, include: Title, Policy Statement/Purpose, Scope, Definitions (if needed), Commitments/Objectives (qualitative, and quantitative if possible), Roles & Responsibilities, Implementation Mechanisms (briefly), Training & Communication, Monitoring & Review, Version Control & Top Management Endorsement (signature & date).